This is a best prospect industry sector for this country. Includes a market overview and trade data.

 *Estimates for 2021 based on estimated GDP trends across the sector

-In 2013, the government of Nigeria (GON) privatized 11 electricity distribution companies (DISCOs) and six generating companies (GENCOs) while retaining 100% ownership of the Transmission Company of Nigeria (TCN) as part of a wider strategy to reform the sector and stimulate growth.
+In 2013, the Nigerian federal government privatized 11 electricity distribution companies (DISCOs) and six generating companies (GENCOs) while retaining 100% ownership of the Transmission Company of Nigeria (TCN) as part of a wider strategy to reform the sector and stimulate growth.
 The country’s ongoing comprehensive power sector reforms are aimed at expanding capacity, increasing electricity access, and upgrading transmission.

-Nigeria’s power generation is mostly thermal and hydro with installed capacity of about 12,522 MW.
-The country is part of the Economic Community of West African States and part of the West African Power Pool (WAPP), a specialized agency of ECOWAS that includes 14 of the 15 countries in the regional economic community.
+Nigeria generates most of its power through thermal and hydro, with installed capacity of about 12,522 MW.
+The country is part of the Economic Community of West African States and part of the West African Power Pool (WAPP), a specialized agency of Economic Community of West African States (ECOWAS) that includes 14 countries in the regional economic community.
 WAPP was initiated to promote and develop power generation and transmission infrastructures as well as to coordinate power exchange among the ECOWAS member states.
 Nigeria currently supplies electricity to the Republic of Benin, Togo, and Niger.

-The Nigerian power sector will require significantly more investment to achieve reliable power supply.
-Industry operators estimate that the country will require as much as $100 billion in investment over the next 20 years to main current service.
+The Nigerian power sector will require significant investment to achieve reliable power supply.
+Industry operators estimate that the country will require as much as $100 billion in investment over the next 20 years to maintain current service.
 The World Bank is financing a $486 million International Development Association credit for the Nigerian Electricity Transmission Access Project (NETAP), part of the Transmission Rehabilitation and Expansion Program (TREP).
 The goal of TREP is to support the rehabilitation and upgrade of Nigeria’s electricity transmission substations and lines.
-This will expand the power transmission network and capacity, allowing distribution companies to improve reliability and supply to consumers.
-Following the roll out of TREP I, which is fully donor-funded, GON is currently sourcing funding for TREP II, to further increase transmission capacity.
+This intends to expand the power transmission network and capacity, allowing distribution companies to improve reliability and supply to consumers.
+Following the roll out of TREP I, which is donor funded, The Nigerian government is currently sourcing funding for TREP II, to further increase transmission capacity.
 TCN has raised over $1.6 billion through TREP.

-Other ongoing programs include the Meter Assets Provider regulation which was implemented in 2018.
-The regulation aims to bring new money into the market to finance meter deployment, closing metering gaps (currently less than 50% of customers are metered), removing estimated billing and related issues, and beginning to alleviate collection-related challenges faced by the DISCOs.
-Under the differential power distribution policy, GON introduced “the willing seller, willing buyer” electricity distribution policy aimed at allowing electricity to be wheeled directly from the generating companies to willing consumers, including communities, commercial clusters, industrial areas, and hospitality sectors with capacity for full payment.
-Also, GON recently announced that it plans to sell about 2,000 MW of ‘unutilized’ stranded electricity from Nigeria to four West African countries of Niger, Togo, Benin, and Burkina Faso through the proposed $570 million, 875 km, and 330 kv Northcore Power Transmission Line project.
+Under the differential power distribution policy, the Nigerian government introduced a “willing seller, willing buyer” electricity distribution policy aimed at allowing electricity to be transferred directly from the generating companies to willing consumers, including communities, commercial clusters, industrial areas, and hospitality sectors with capacity for full payment.
+Additionally, the government announced that it plans to sell about 2,000 MW of “unutilized” stranded electricity from Nigeria to four West African countries of Niger, Togo, Benin, and Burkina Faso through the proposed $570 million, 875 km, 330 kv Northcore Power Transmission Line project.
 The Northcore project is funded by the World Bank, African Development Bank, and the French Development Council.

-The Renewable Energy Master Plan was launched in 2011 and was aimed at increasing the share of renewable energy in the country’s energy mix by at least 13% by 2015, 23% by 2025, and 36% by 2030.
-It is expected that with current GON focus on renewable energy, the country will see significant growth to meet some of these targets.
-These energy mix targets will be comprised of:
+The government’s Renewable Energy Master Plan was launched in 2011 and was aimed at increasing the share of renewable energy to at least 13% by 2015, 23% by 2025, and 36% by 2030.
+The energy target will be comprised of renewable and carbon-intensive sources:

-In addition, GON is also investing heavily to boost generation through large, medium, and small hydrostatic power plants with total capacity of over 6,024 MW, including:
+In addition, the Nigerian government is also investing to boost generation through hydrostatic power plants of varying size with total capacity of over 6,024 MW, including:

 - Mambilla (3,050 MW)